flawlessdaniel/RatingDadJokes/README.md

 1. Run the docker-compose.yaml file using the following command "docker-compose -f ./docker-compose.yaml up"
 2. Run the powershell script config.ps1
+3. Go to the visual studio console, make sure that the selected project is RatingDadJokes.Data, and run the command update-database to create the DB.
-3. Make sure that the solution is configured to run the projects RatingDadJokesAPI and RatingDadJokesWeb.
+4. Make sure that the solution is configured to run the projects RatingDadJokesAPI and RatingDadJokesWeb.
-4. Run the application using visual studio.
+5. Run the application using visual studio.
-5. If the Web application is not being able to connect to the API, please, check the port where the API is running on and update the file RatingDadJokesAPI.Program.cs line 9.
+6. If the Web application is not being able to connect to the API, please, check the port where the API is running on and update the file RatingDadJokesAPI.Program.cs line 9.